-There are many adjustable parameters in laser bacterial disinfection treatments.
-In this study, we only selected the time duration at each segment as the adjustable parameter.
-Since the laser catheter motion is currently controlled by the dentist who performs the procedures, an increment of 0.5 seconds is used in the protocol design.
-This definitely limits the ability to control the exact precision of the heating duration for each tooth segment.
-The finalized heating protocols manage to heat the deep tooth dentin above $47^{\circ}$ C for 10 to 11 seconds.
-As shown in the previous heating protocols, a ±0.5 second deviation from the proposed protocol would result in over-heating or under-heating for the deep dentin for more 1-1.5 seconds.
-If an apparatus were designed to control the motion of the laser throughout the treatment, the time duration when temperature is above $47^{\circ}$ C at each deep dentin location could be precisely 10 seconds.
+47 °C for 10-11 s.
+As shown in the previous heating protocols, a $\pm 0.5$ s deviation from the proposed protocol would result in overheating or underheating for the deep dentin for more 1-1.5 s.
+If an apparatus were designed to control the motion of the laser throughout the treatment, the time duration when temperature is above 47 °C at each deep dentin location could be precisely 10 s.
 Nevertheless, the current study shows the potential of using theoretical simulations to design precise heating protocols to achieve a criterion.
 Other parameters, such as the laser power level, can also be adjustable if a computer program is created to adjust the laser power level at individual root canal segments.
 This could be implemented along with a motion controlled apparatus to optimize the design for individualized laser disinfection treatments.

-A depth of 800 $\mu$ m was considered as the depth bacteria penetrated from the canal in this study, which may not always be the case.
-Kakoli et al. [2009] demonstrated that the spreading of bacteria depends on the patient age, and that the depth of bacterial invasion decreases from 420 $\mu$ m in the young group to 360 $\mu$ m in the old group due to changes in tubule dimensions with patients' age.
-The differences in the penetration depth amongst previous experimental studies suggest that the depth of bacterial invasion is dependent on the relative sizes between the bacteria and dentin tubules, and the motility of bacteria in the fluid-filled tubules [Shovelton 1964; Siqueira et al., 1993].
-Nevertheless, the theoretical model has the flexibility to re-design the heating treatment protocols according to patient age and consequent differences in penetration depth.
+A depth of 800 $\mu$ m was considered, as the depth bacteria penetrated from the canal in this study, which may not always be the case.
+Kakoli et al. [41] demonstrated that the spreading of bacteria depends on the patient age, and that the depth of bacterial invasion decreases from 420 $\mu$ m in the young group to 360 $\mu$ m in the old group due to changes in tubule dimensions with patients' age.
+The differences in the penetration depth among previous experimental studies suggest that the depth of bacterial invasion is dependent on the relative sizes between the bacteria and dentin tubules, and